 - It is pocket-friendly wood, and can be used in making every piece of furniture, be it a sofa, bed, cupboards, or a cigarette tray.

 - Sheesham wood isn’t water-resistant, as it has more water inside making it flexible.
 It makes it prone to pests and beetles.
-(It can be fixed with waxing on the furniture.)
+(This wood can be fixed with waxing on the furniture.)

-- The Sheesham wood contains toxic allergens that can cause skin allergy to humans in the sanding process.
+- It contains toxic allergens that can cause skin allergy to humans in the sanding process.

-- It is hard to find a single long and straight piece of wood.
+- This wood is hard to find a single long and straight piece of wood.
 Why?
 The tree doesn’t always grow straight.

 - The usage of Sheesham wood is increasing day by day.
 If this stays the scenario, the day isn’t far when these tree species will also be listed in the extinct section.